IagoNicolas/dotfiles/README.md

 They are stored here for convenience so that I may quickly access them on new machines or new installs.

 ### Thinkpad T480
-No need to mess with thinkfan anymore, configure throttled and temp limit should be at 90ºC with fan control enabled.
+No need to mess with thinkfan anymore, configure throttled and temp limit should be at 90ºC with fan control levels [0-7] enabled.